Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/7_Smart_video_car.rst

 Enter IP address of your Raspberry Pi and fill in a Name.
 And click OK.

 Then on the VNC Viewer panel, double-click new connection you just created, and the following dialog box pops up.
-Enter username: pi and Password: raspberry.
+Enter username: :blue:`pi` and Password: :blue:`raspberry`.
 And click OK.

 .. image:: ../_static/imgs/Chapter_7_Smart_video_car/Chapter7_02.png
     :align: center